Recover password of password protected zip file

-- Let’s make a zip file than we will copy paste it into Linux after that we will try to break this password by fcrackzip.
+Let’s make a zip file then we will copy-paste it into Linux after that we will try to break this password by fcrackzip.
 I created a zip file.
 This zip file’s password is 12345678.

 USAGE: fcrackzip [-b|--brute-force] use brute force algorithm [-D|--dictionary] use a dictionary [-B|--benchmark] execute a small benchmark [-c|--charset characterset] use characters from charse [-h|--help] show this message [--version] show the version of this program [-V|--validate] sanity-check the algortihm [-v|--verbose] be more verbose [-p|--init-password string] use string as initial password/file [-l|--length min-max] check password with length min to max [-u|--use-unzip] use unzip to weed out wrong passwords [-m|--method num] use method number "num" (see below [-2|--modulo r/m] only calculcate 1/m of the password file... the zipfiles to crack

-There are 2 methods to get the password of zip file
+There are 2 methods to get the password of the zip file

 $fcrackzip -v -m -l 4-8 -u secret.zip